 Your contribution will make a big difference to elderly people, today and in the future.
-For more information about the Central Indiana Senior Fund and the needs of seniors, contact Pam Velo, Associate Vice President for Donor Services.
+For more information about the Central Indiana Senior Fund and the needs of seniors, contact Ruthie Purcell-Jones, Director of Philanthropic Services.

 Central Indiana Senior Fund Advisors